Nopdop/python-react-app/README.md

 ## Start the app

-To start the development server run `nx serve react-webapp`.
+To start both the backend and the frontend, run `npm run start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code